devasworski/Record-System-x86Assembler/README.md

 Semester 2

-Due: 26th February 2021.
+Due: 5th March 2021.

 #### Final Mark: ?/100

 ## Assignment
-Write, in 64 bit x86 assembler, a simple record system to help admin keep track of their computers.
+Write, in 64 bit x86 assembler, a simple record system to keep track of computers and users.

 ## Requirements